 Sitting Bucks: Zero Returns in Fixed Income Funds

-Zero returns are highly prevalent in fixed-income funds: on more than 30% of trading days, net asset values (NAVs) do not change.
-High illiquidity of fund holdings drives this phenomenon, which is further compounded by binding minimum ticks.
-Consequently, NAVs are extremely stale, and fund returns are highly predictable at daily, weekly, and even monthly horizons.
-Investors respond by withdrawing capital from overvalued funds, exacerbating the risk of fund runs, while buy-and-hold investors face annual dilution costs of around $2 billion when others opportunistically buy and sell at incorrect prices.
-Our results reveal persisting shortcomings in existing fair valuation regulations that should correct this problem.
+Zero returns are widely prevalent in fixed-income funds: on more than 30% of trading days, net asset values (NAVs) do not change.
+A principal driver of this phenomenon is the high illiquidity of funds’ holdings, and further evidence hints at a strategic unwillingness on the part of these funds to immediately reflect losses.
+Consequently, fund NAVs are extremely stale, making fund returns highly predictable at daily, weekly, and even monthly horizons.
+Investors respond by withdrawing capital from overvalued funds, exacerbating the risk of fund runs, while buy-and-hold investors face annual dilution costs of around $3 billion when others opportunistically buy and sell at incorrect prices.
+Our results highlight worsening consequences of insufficient fair-valuation practices even after the corrective regulations that followed the 2003 market-timing scandal.

 Keywords: Fixed income mutual funds, Stale prices, Fund flows, Fund runs